NSAAC Business Meeting June 06, 2025

 President – Kathi Freeman:

-Kathi called for approval of the March Business Meeting Minutes, which were approved by acclamation.
-One member noted it was a “seriously a riveting read”.
+Kathi called for approval of the May Business Meeting Minutes, which were approved by acclamation.
+One member unexpectedly noted “it was a riveting read”.

 Vice President – Justin Murray: